Yep we’re talking about your cervical fluid.

 So what actually IS cervical fluid then?

-The muscular ring of muscle that acts as a gate between your vagina and womb releases fluid that changes across your cycle depending on your hormones.
+The muscular ring of muscle that acts as a gate between your vagina and womb is called your cervix.
+It releases fluid that changes across your cycle depending on your hormones.
 Cervical fluid has the power to besperm-friendly at ovulation to support your fertility, or act as a natural barrier to sperm during the remainder of your cycle.
 The pattern of changing fluid is quite predictable and is a powerful thing to track.

 So let’s break down how fluid changes: